 Signs and Symptoms

 Consider visiting a medical professional if you have some or all of the known symptoms of dry mouth.
 A dry, sticky feeling in the morning is obviously your best indicator; it may even feel as if your mouth is full of cotton.
 In addition, look for a burning sensation; a tongue that feels "thick" like leather; trouble performing functions such as chewing, swallowing and speaking; or the development of dry lips and sores in your mouth or throat.
-It is also possible to develop taste disorders, according to the Oral Cancer Foundation.

 Care and Treatment